 You also get a hefty portafilter, along with four filters, so you can use pods or ground coffee.
 This is the most filter baskets provided by any machine we evaluated, and it means you can customize your espresso pull depending on your personal tastes.

 The Breville Infuser espresso maker comes with a number of useful extras, including a pop-up indicator that shows when the drip tray is too full and needs to be cleaned, a tool storage tray inside the machine and a useful ridged cup warmer on top that warms cups well.

 This product has a one-year warranty period.
 Which is typical for machines in this category.
-However, some others such as the Aicock Espresso Machine and the Cuisinart Programmable Espresso Maker have two or three-year warranty periods.

 The espresso we made with the Breville Infuser was the highest quality of all the espresso makers in our comparison, and the steamed milk and froth were first-rate.
 The Breville Infuser espresso maker is well-built, easy to clean, and offers a number of helpful extras and features.

 Contributing Reviewer: Danny Chadwick